intel-analytics/ipex-llm/python/llm/example/gpu/qlora_finetuning/README.md

 # Q-Lora (experimental support)

-This example demonstrate how to finetune a llama2-7b model use Big-LLM 4bit optimizations using [Intel GPUs](../README.md).
+This example demonstrates how to finetune a llama2-7b model use Big-LLM 4bit optimizations using [Intel GPUs](../README.md).

 ## 0. Requirements
-To run these examples with BigDL-LLM on Intel GPUs, we have some recommended requirements for your machine, please refer to [here](../README.md#recommended-requirements) for more information.
+To run this example with BigDL-LLM on Intel GPUs, we have some recommended requirements for your machine, please refer to [here](../README.md#recommended-requirements) for more information.

 ## Example: Finetune llama2-7b using qlora